yichiKyoto/sudoku/README.md

 - User should be able to clear the sudoku puzzle

 **Potential Areas of Exploration**\
-Explore what puzzles are easily solvable by computer, and how operations can impact computation time Permutation impacting solving time
+Explore what puzzles are easily solvable by computer, and how operations to unsolved puzzles can impact computation time.
+Exampes of operations include:
 - Permuting Whole rows/columns
 - Permuting numbers
 - Rotate puzzle